Finite-momentum superconductivity with singlet-triplet mixing in an altermagnetic metal: A pairing instability analysis: Conclusions and outlooks

 In this way, we have confirmed the emergence of altermagnetism-driven FFLO superconducting states, which have already been examined in some detail in earlier works \citep{Sumita2023,Zhang2024,Chakraborty2024,Hong2025,Sumita2025,Hu2025PRB,Liu2026PRB}.
 Our systematic analysis of the pairing instability, however, goes beyond the commonly adopted single-pairing-channel approximation and demonstrates that finite-momentum pairing naturally leads to the admixture of multiple pairing channels with different parity.
 Consequently, altermagnetic FFLO states generally exhibit a multi-component order parameter containing both spin-singlet and spin-triplet contributions \citep{Jasiewicz2026}.
 At low electron filling, this result is consistent with the previous exact two-electron calculation \citep{Hu2026}, which predicts finite-momentum bound pairs with mixed singlet-triplet character.

+We emphasize that the singlet-triplet mixing discussed here is fundamentally distinct from the admixture realized in conventional non-centrosymmetric superconductors \citep{Smidman2017}.
+In the latter, the absence of inversion symmetry permits parity mixing through antisymmetric spin-orbit coupling, resulting in superconducting states with coexisting even-parity singlet and odd-parity triplet components.
+In contrast, the mixing considered here originates from the momentum-dependent spin splitting generated by altermagnetic order and is intrinsically associated with finite-momentum pairing.
+It therefore reflects the symmetry and spin texture of the altermagnetic state, rather than parity mixing associated with the absence of inversion symmetry.

-It would be of considerable interest to examine our predictions in altermagnetic superconductors, which have not yet been experimentally realized.
-In such prospective systems, effective nearest-neighbor attractive interactions may emerge from strong on-site Coulomb repulsion through altermagnetic spin fluctuations \citep{Scalapino1986,Ohashi1993,Romer2015,Wu2025,Parthenios2025}.
-More realistic theoretical analyses, incorporating spin-fluctuation-mediated pairing mechanisms, will be pursued in future work.
+It would be of considerable interest to examine these predictions in altermagnetic superconductors, which have yet to be experimentally realized.
+In such systems, effective nearest-neighbor attractive interactions may arise from strong on-site Coulomb repulsion mediated by altermagnetic spin fluctuations \citep{Nakajima1973,Hirsch1985,Scalapino1986,Ohashi1993,Romer2015,Wu2025}.
+As the same electron correlations can also drive charge- and spin-density-wave instabilities, these competing orders are expected to suppress superconductivity by partially gapping the Fermi surface and reducing the available phase space for Cooper pairing \citep{Parthenios2025}.
+A more realistic theoretical treatment incorporating the interplay among these competing orders is left for future work.

+We also note that a more realistic description of altermagnetic systems may require a refined model Hamiltonian incorporating sublattice degrees of freedom \citep{Roig2024,Sumita2025} and higher even-parity altermagnetic orders (e.g., $g$- or $i$-wave).
+The resulting multiband electronic structure gives rise to multiple Fermi surfaces, which may substantially modify the FFLO state through interband coupling, band-dependent pairing, and Fermi-surface mismatch.
+Consequently, the stability, modulation wave vector, and the associated singlet-triplet mixing of the FFLO state may be significantly affected.
+A quantitative investigation of these multiband effects remains an important direction for future work.

+Another interesting direction is to explore the continuum limit of a two-dimensional electron gas.
+In the dilute regime, the kinetic Hamiltonians corresponding to $d_{xy}$- and $d_{x^{2}-y^{2}}$-wave altermagnetism are related by a $45^{\circ}$ rotation.
+The electron-electron interaction can be characterized by scattering lengths in different partial-wave channels.
+For the simplest $s$-wave case, a detailed analysis has been presented in Ref. \citep{Wang2026}.
+Motivated by our results at low electron fillings, we anticipate that the FFLO superconducting state and the associated singlet-triplet mixing may also emerge in this continuum setting.

-In the mixed singlet-triplet superconducnting phase, it is also important to investigate the role of relative phases between different components of the order parameter.
+Finally, in the mixed singlet-triplet superconducnting phase, it is also important to investigate the role of relative phases between different components of the order parameter.
 The breaking of time-reversal symmetry can give rise to spontaneous surface currents, similar to those found in topological insulators, and this effect has already been discussed for the $s+id_{xy}$ spin-singlet state \citep{Kusama1999}.
 Extending the analysis from multi-component singlet-singlet pairing to the singlet-triplet case presents an interesting and worthwhile direction for further study.